crochet-cthulhu/congenial-carnival/README.md

 }
 ```

-### /callback
+### /auth/get-spotify-tokens
-Callback endpoint for obtaining access tokens after logging in
+Callback endpoint for obtaining Spotify API access tokens after logging in

+HTTP Type: `GET`

 Request:
 - `code`: authorization token required to receive refresh tokens
 - `state`: parameter used to verify consistency of connections
+- `redirectURI`: When the authentication succeeds, redirect the user to this URL

 Response: JSON formatted Tokens:
 ```